RahMoc Enterprises: 1983–1992

-Bonnett returned in 1988, finished 4th in the Daytona 500 and won at Richmond and Rockingham and at a special race at Calder Park in Australia in early 1988 with the team returning at the end of 1988 with Bob Rahilly,two Pontiacs,a limited regular professional race crew remaining crew being filled by local Australians preparing and qualifying both cars including performing the pit crews duties some for the first time on race day for the Calder Park Thunderdome Christmas 500 with another strong performance qualifying pole position then dominated the race day running one and two with Neil Bonnet in #57 sustaining damage after being pushed into the wall on turn two in the final laps causing him to drop a few places.
-Morgan Sheppard continued on in a dominate performance coming home in first in #75 with it claiming victory Lane for Rahmoc Racing with back to back wins Down Under, all in the first four races of the season.
-But eventually, he began to have health issues, fell off the pace, missing several races.
+Bonnett returned in 1988, finished 4th in the Daytona 500 and won at Richmond and Rockingham and at a special race held at Calder Park in Australia in the week between the Richmond and Rockingham races.
+But by mid season Bonnett began to have health issues related to the 87' Charlotte wreck, fell off the pace, and missed several races.
 Due to Neil's health, sponsor Valvoline called for a new driver going into the 1989 season.
+For the last race of the season, team returned to Calder Park again, for the Christman 500 at the end of 1988.
+With Bob Rahilly, two Pontiacs, a limited regular crew, and a volunteer crew being filled by local Australians.
+The "mates" assisted in preparing and qualifying both cars, including performing the pit crew duties, some for the first time, on race day.
+Scoring another pole position in qualifying and then dominating the race running one and two for most all of the race.
+Rick Wilson, in the second car #57, sustained some damage after being pushed into the wall on turn two in the final laps, causing him to drop to fourth.
+Morgan Sheppard continued on in a dominant performance coming home in first place in the #75.
+Rahmoc and the "mates" claiming back to back wins Down Under.

 Shepherd, who had filled in for Bonnett twice in 1988, was named as the full-time driver in 1989 with Valvoline again as the sponsor, the final of their 3-year agreement with Rahmoc.
 He garnered one pole and thirteen top-tens.
 Valvoline indicated they would return as a sponsor in 1990 if a younger driver could be had.
 So for 1990, Rick Wilson joined the team, which switched to Oldsmobile and with a late partial limited sponsorship from Food Lion/Dinner Bell Foods since Valvoline had ultimately decided instead to sit out the 1990 season.
 Wilson struggled heavily in his tenure, and mutually agreed to split with the team at season end.
 In 1991, Joe Ruttman, and with full sponsorship from Dinner Bell joined Rahmoc for the second time in his career.
 He finished third in the Daytona 500 and had four top-ten finishes and finished 20th in points.